DynamoDS/DynamoPrimer/11_Web_Experience/11-3_Send_to_Web.md

 ###Managing Published Files

 To manage your published scripts, visit https://dynamo.autodesk.com and sign in to your account.
 Select “Manage” from the drop down in the top right.
 On this page, you can edit, share, or delete customizers that you have already published.
+This page is also accessible via "Manage Web Workspaces" in the Dynamo Studio File menu.

 ![](images/publishing_07.png)
 >1.
 Edit Customizer